ScottMorris/twitter-video-generator/README.md

 # Complex Filters

-FFMPEG is quite power through the use of [filters](https://ffmpeg.org/ffmpeg-filters.html).
-In order to perform more complex operations, like burning subtitles onto videos of different shapes and sizes, and concatenate all the videos together, a complex filter graph is needed.
+FFMPEG can perform complex stream manipulations through the use of [filters](https://ffmpeg.org/ffmpeg-filters.html).
+In order to perform operations, like burning subtitles onto videos of different shapes and sizes or concatenate various videos together, a complex filter graph is needed.

 ## Different Sizes